virtual-expo/puppet-rundeck-python/README.md

     key2: value2
     key3: value3
 ```
+where `node_name` is the title of your yaml block and `keyN` is an optionnal entry.
+* `tags_list`: is a list of tags, which are used in Rundeck for node filtering.
+The tag list is a subset of {key1, key2,...,keyN}.

+## Usage
 This script should run on the Puppet Master and have read access to puppet directories.

 ```